jpmelos/fdintercept/README.md

 ## Configuration

-It is also possible to set target and log files via a configuration file called `~/fdinterceptrc.toml`.
+It is also possible to set target and log files via a configuration file.

+fdintercept will look for configuration in these locations, in this order:

+- `~/fdinterceptrc.toml`
+- `$XDG_CONFIG_HOME/fdintercept/rc.toml`

 Here are the accepted fields: